derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/12/2023 16:15:42 : 3 Database Admins walked into a NoSQL bar.
+13/12/2023 16:15:24 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I would tell you a joke about UDP, but you would never get it.
+How many Prolog programmers does it take to change a lightbulb? false.
 <!-- replace-with-joke ends -->